 State of Hawaii

-"A BILL FOR AN ACT RELATING TO LITTERING,"
+"A BILL FOR AN ACT RELATING TO CRIME,"

-As affirmed by the record of votes of the members of your Committees on Public Safety, Government Operations, and Military Affairs and Judiciary and Labor that are attached to this report, your Committee is in accord with the intent and purpose of S.B.
+As affirmed by the records of votes of the members of your Committees on Public Safety, Government Operations, and Military Affairs and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
 No. 2515, H.D.
 3, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
 No. 2515, H.D.
 3, S.D.
 1, and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committees on Public Safety, Government Operations, and Military Affairs and Judiciary and Labor,